Method Definition

 By using the notation above, you can define singleton methods on modules or classes.
 A singleton methods on a module is a module method, and a singleton methods on a class is a class method, but they are essentially a singleton method.

-can be used, but you should use self.
+Both self. and Classname. can be used, but you should use self. notation within the module/class definitions.

 module Foo end